Dog owners know all too well the guilt involved with checking your fur baby into a kennel to head off on a staycation.

 Rooms from Dh399, with Dh100 fee per dog, per night; binmajid.com

 Small dogs are welcome to check-in at Vida Emirates Hills.
-The contemporary hotel in the leafy Dubai neighbourhood offers rooms with sweeping golf course views where humans and four-legged friends up to 10 kilograms are welcome to spend the night.
+The contemporary hotel in the leafy Dubai neighbourhood offers rooms with sweeping golf course views where humans are welcome to spend the night with their four-legged friends.

-Head to the Junipers bar for fun in the doggy playground where there's ropes, balls, tunnels and more.
+Head to the Junipers bar for fun in the doggy playground where there are ropes, balls, tunnels and more.

 Rooms from Dh399, plus Dh150 fee per dog per stay, plus Dh50 per day per pet cleaning fee; vidahotels.com

-Fur parents headed to Ras Al Khaimah will want to consider RAK Glamping.
-Owned by dog-lovers, this rustic glamping site is situated in nine acres of desert in Al Duhaisah area of the emirate.
+Animal owners headings to Ras Al Khaimah will want to consider RAK Glamping.
+Owned by dog lovers, this rustic glamping site is situated in nine acres of desert in Al Duhaisah area of the emirate.

 Entirely dog-friendly, there's a fenced perimeter, plenty of trees for bathroom breaks and complimentary water balls, tennis balls and dog ice cream.
 There's also an on-site pet store if you've forgotten any of your pup's essentials.